PacktPublishing/Hands-On-Industrial-Internet-of-Things/Chapter13/README.md

 This folder contains

-* algorithms to develop predictive analytics and anomaly dettection analytics based on Machine Learning and Python.
+* algorithms described in the book to develop
+   * predictive analytics and
+   * anomaly dettection analytics based on Machine Learning and Python.
 * data.
 * Jupyter Notebook of the algorithms